 Rev. Lauren Lisa Ng

-An ordained minister with American Baptist Churches USA, Lauren Ng serves as director of Leadership Empowerment at the American Baptist Home Mission Societies (ABHMS).
-Ng has a distinct passion for fresh, alternative and entrepreneurial models of ministry and the emerging leaders who pursue them.
+An ordained minister with American Baptist Churches USA, Rev. Lauren Ng serves as director of Leadership Empowerment at the American Baptist Home Mission Societies (ABHMS).
+Ng has a distinct passion for fresh, alternative, and entrepreneurial models of ministry and the emerging leaders who pursue them.
 She is currently completing a Doctor of Ministry in Creative Leadership at Central Baptist Theological Seminary.
-She earned her Masters of Divinity from the Berkeley School of Theology and was ordained in 2005.
-Rev. Ng earned her BA in English and Creative Writing from Oberlin College.
-Her 20+ years of professional experience include serving as network strategist for the ABHMS, serving on development staff with International Ministries, and as an advisor for American Baptist Women in Ministry, a board member of ABHMS, and a trustee of Bacone College.
-She also served for five years as associate pastor at First Chinese Baptist Church in San Francisco.
+She earned her Masters of Divinity from the Berkeley School of Theology (Berkeley, Calif.) and was ordained in 2005.
+Rev. Ng earned her BA in English and Creative Writing from Oberlin College (Oberlin, Ohio).
+Her 20+ years of professional experience include serving as network strategist for the ABHMS, serving on development staff with International Ministries, an advisor for American Baptist Women in Ministry, a board member of ABHMS, and a trustee of Bacone College (Muskogee, Okla.).
+She also served for five years as associate pastor at First Chinese Baptist Church in San Francisco, Calif.

 Financial assistance may be available through ABHMS’ Cultivating New Life grants.
 (More information will be forthcoming)